Are there good public schools in the Seattle suburbs?

 4. Mary Lyon Elementary School – Tacoma, WA (35 minute drive to downtown Seattle)

-Mary Lyon Elementary is another hidden gem found in the culturally rich city of Tacoma.
-With a diversity score of 30 out of a possible 40 points, Mary Lyon is one of the most diverse schools on our hidden gems list!
+Mary Lyon Elementary is another Out-Performer found in the culturally rich city of Tacoma.
+With a diversity score of 30 out of a possible 40 points, Mary Lyon is one of the most diverse schools on our Out-Performers list!

 Much like the other schools on this list, students at Mary Lyon Elementary students do outstandingly well on standardized tests.
 Seattle schools with similar parent income profiles score an average 44 points (meaning 44% of students meet or exceed state standards).